I’m back with yet another family planning blog post. This is a follow up post of “How to plan a Baby After Marriage”

 So, if your cycle is regular, you’re most likely to get pregnant if you have sex within a day or so of ovulation (The time when an egg gets released from the ovary).
 This is usually about 14 days after the first day of your last period, if your cycle is around 28 days long.
 An egg lives for about 12-24 hours after being released.
 So, it’s advised to have sex during that window.

-I have wrote everything in this post that has helped us to get pregnant and I hope it helps you and your partner too.
+I have written everything in this post that has helped us to get pregnant and I hope it helps you and your partner too.

 PS: If you and your partner are fertile, all of the things which I have mentioed above will help you get pregnant fast.
 However, be patient with the whole process as it might take longer than what you would have expected.
 There are many factors which determines when one can get pregnant.
 So, have patience and if needed don’t shy away from taking some help from your gyno (specially if you are above 30s).